Die4Ever/deus-ex-randomizer/src/notes/patchv3.7.2.md

 - GMDX now shows more useful descriptions of the randomized values of the "EMSP" (Dash) and "Energy Transference" augs.
 - Revision can no longer change the "Gameplay Style" to "Vanilla" by cycling through the options backwards.
 - Revision now shows more useful descriptions of the randomized values of the "Life Leech", "Radiation Discharge", "Auto-Counter", and "AimBot" augs.
+- When the "Camera Mode" is set to "Third Person", the camera will now shake when heavy enemies (such as Military Bots) walk near you.
 </details>